There is no fee for teachers, school students and their parents to attend talks at Tinker Fest.

 Dr Sthanapati started his career in the National Council of Science Museums (NCSM) as a Curator and served the council for thirty-three years.
 He held positions of Director, BITM; Director, NCSM (Headquarters); and Deputy Director-General, NCSM.
 As project head, he established ten science museums, science centres and science parks in various cities in India.
 He had represented NCSM in over thirty Science and Technology Museums in the USA, UK, Japan, China, Germany, Holland, Belgium, Brazil, Singapore, Thailand, Malaysia and Hong Kong.

 Dr Das did his M.Sc. in Physics and PhD in History of Science and Technology from Jadavpur University.
 He is a Programme Executive at All India Radio and is now posted at Siliguri.
 He has won several national awards for his radio productions.
-For 20 uninterrupted years (1999-2018) he presented a live, phone-in programme titled ‘Bigyan Rasiker Darbare’ (In the Court of a Science Connoisseur) on FM Rainbow (107 MHz) of AIR Kolkata.
+For 20 years (1999-2018) he presented a live, phone-in programme titled ‘Bigyan Rasiker Darbare’ (In the Court of a Science Connoisseur) on FM Rainbow (107 MHz) of AIR Kolkata.
 This has no parallel in the whole of South Asia.

-Dr Das is an independent researcher in the discipline of History of Science and has been invited by the Asiatic Society, Bangiya Sahitya Parishad as well as renowned educational institutions to deliver lectures.
+Dr Das is an independent researcher in History of Science and has been invited by the Asiatic Society, Bangiya Sahitya Parishad as well as renowned educational institutions to deliver lectures.
 He is a Fellow of the West Bengal Academy of Science & Technology.
 He is a prolific author and contributes regularly to regional and national periodicals.
 He has edited several books on popular science and the art of science communication.

 Rajat has been in the game industry for over 23 years now and has done pioneering work right from pocket pc era to console and VR.
 Rajat started playing video games at the age of 14 and decided to make a career in gaming only.
 Rajat released his first game in 1995 and there’s no looking back since then and Rajat worked on over 50 games, simulation and full blown theme parks in Dubai, Abu Dhabi, USA, India and many other locations and credited for titles like Resident Evil, Battlefield, Final Fantasy and many more.